colliecoder/maze-winner/README.md

 Representing the maze in graph structure allows the programmer to use a variety of algorithms for generating a maze that invoke node traversal in order to find paths from the start node to the end node.
 Depth First Search, Breadth First Search, Prim’s algorithm, Kruskal’s algorithm, and AldousBroder all essentially work by drawing a path through a maze by traversing the nodes representing cells.
 These algorithms then remove the walls of the maze along the path that has been created by their search.
 Even though these algorithms have different methodologies they are united in the way that they interact with the structure of the maze.
 This is because algorithms used to generate mazes using graph theory, typically resemble connected tree structures or connected, undirected graphs.

+#### Minimum Spanning Tree?

+A minimum spanning tree is a subset of a graph with the same number of vertices as the graph and edges equal to the number of vertices -1.
+It also has a minimal cost for the sum of all edge weights in a spanning tree.

+Given a connected and undirected graph, a spanning tree of that graph is a subgraph that is a tree and connects all the vertices together.
+A single graph can have many different spanning trees.
+A minimum spanning tree (MST) or minimum weight spanning tree for a weighted, connected, undirected graph is a spanning tree with a weight less than or equal to the weight of every other spanning tree.
+The weight of a spanning tree is the sum of weights given to each edge of the spanning tree.

 ### Solving Mazes

 By drawing paths through the maze without removing walls almost all of the algorithms used to generate mazes can also be used to find paths through the maze in order to solve it.
 A good algorithm for solving a maze is one that does not get stuck in loops and approaches solving a maze in a way that minimizes the remaining unknown factors between the start and end of the maze to achieve the goal.
 Some common algorithms for solving mazes include left or right wall following, depth first search, Manhattan distance and shortest path algorithms such as A*.
 The best algorithm to use to solve the maze varies depending on what information is available to the agent solving the maze, what the goals of the problem are and any constraints.